-Contributions paid to the government
+Contributions Paid to the Government

-Generally, speaking, employers and/or employees do not make pension contributions to the government.
-However, subject to exemptions, every employer and employee is required to make mandatory contributions to the Mandatory Provident Fund (MPF).
-The MPF scheme is a privately managed, fully-funded contribution system (this is discussed further below at Question 8 to Question 20).
+Generally speaking, employers and employees do not make pension contributions to the government.
+However, subject to certain exemptions, every employer and employee is required to make mandatory contributions to the Mandatory Provident Fund (MPF).
+The MPF scheme is a statutorily regulated, privately managed, fully funded contribution system (this is discussed further below at Question 5 to Question 23) aimed at retirement protection.

-Specified civil servants, teachers employed by government subsidised schools and officers holding a judicial office are members of government-sponsored retirement schemes.
-Members of such schemes do not make pension contributions to the government.
+In addition, specified civil servants, teachers employed by government subsidised schools and officers holding a judicial office are members of public sector retirement schemes.
+Members of such schemes also do not make pension contributions to the government.

-Taxation of contributions
+Taxation of Contributions